onera/cwipi/training/Python/02_Exercise_1/exercise_1.md

 If you read this, it means that you quickly finished the first exercise.
 Congratulations !
 As you have seen in the introduction, from version 1.x on, CWIPI has several spatial interpolation algorithms.
 To go further, we invite you to repeat the exercise above but with a conservative interpolation algorithm (SPATIAL_INTERP_FROM_INTERSECTION).
 Copy-paste the following code to have a field defined on the faces.
 Adapt the code accordingly to those two changes.
-Observe the output.
+To adapt the coupled code as well, use the option `-b` at the end of the `%merge_code_blocks` command.
+Then observe the output.

 ```{prf:algorithm} basic coupling algorithm